Link-/gh-token/README.md

     # The type of runner that the job will run on
     runs-on: [ self-hosted ]

-    # Steps represent a sequence of tasks that will be executed as part of the job
     steps:
     - name: "Download ghtoken"
       run: |